Asing1001/seo-crawler/README.md

 # SEO crawler

-Crawl your website with javascript excuted
+Crawl your website with javascript excuted.

-## Why do you need this

 Mordern web use lots of javascript but search engine crawler won't excute it.
 As a result pages can not be indexed correctly.
 So we  crawl our site with js-excuted and serve it to search engine crawler.